How Long Does It Really Take to Build a Profitable Blog?

 Myth 3: SEO Works Instantly

 The Reality: Search Engine Optimization is a long-term strategy.
-When you optimize a new post, it might take weeks or even months for search engines to fully crawl, index, and rank it appropriately.
+When you optimize a new post, it might take weeks or months for search engines to crawl, index, and rank it appropriately.
 SEO is akin to planting seeds; you cannot expect to harvest the crop the day after you sow it.

 Myth 4: Every Blog Grows at the Same Speed